danielhaim1/ImageClassifier.js/README.md

 ## Size

 The image dimensions are determined by the natural dimensions of the image and convereted to a human readable size to be used for styling purposes.

 The size is derived from the pixel size of the image, not the file size.

-Sizes: `large`, `medium`, `small`
+Sizes: `small`, `medium`, `large`

 ## Output:
 ```html